Farm fencing can cause fires

 Farmers have always had problems keeping livestock on their property.
 The invention of barbed wire in 1800 helped them considerably however, since the development of electronics, farmers discovered that smooth or barbed wire could be made more effective by utilizing electric shock to control animals.

 This was the beginning of the electric fence as the common form of fencing on most farms.
-However, it can be a hazard unless the controller limits the current to a save value.
+However, it can be a hazard unless the controller limits the current to a safe value.
 Improper fence controllers have been responsible for forest, field, and farm fires, as well as injury and even death to animals.

 The controller is responsible for the nature of the shock, and it must be built in such a way to actually control the maximum current and duration of current flow through the fence.
 To be a safe unit, it must keep these factors within certain limits.
 The maximum duration of current flow in an approved controller does not exceed one-tenth of a second.
 Laws have been enacted to regulate the use of electric fence controllers with safety in mind.